WhitelistVideo

 For children aged 4–9

-• Use device Screen Time / Family Link to prevent installation of the main YouTube app
+• Use Screen Time or Family Link to make sure they can't download the "grown-up" YouTube app.

 For children aged 10–17